gthvn1/rocframe/README.md

 - **ethproxy** - Rust or Zig proxy to forward data to server

 We used Rust and Zig to compare how it feels to program in these two languages.
-We initially planned to use C for packet handling, but we wanted to try some newer, cooler languages.
+We initially planned to use C for packet handling, but we wanted to try some newer languages.

 ## Requirements